blackmathtv/IRR_CALC_REACT/README! README! HOW TO SETUP.txt

+IMPORTANT: this tool will work with es6 compatible browsers such as edge, firefox, chrome, and safari.(not internet explorer)

+You can change the contents of the help bubble within the help.json file in /src and rebuilding with npm run build

 To get this app working, the build folder (in this file's parent folder) needs to be on a webserver Then, on the page you want the calculator to be displayed on, embed the calculator within an iframe.
 There is an example in embeddedAppExample.html

 setting up a test server: